pinchepasta/BLESP-v3-SIGINT/README.md

 ---
  <br>
- <h1>Can it hack Bluetooth/BLE Headphones?</h1>
+ <h1>Can it be used for Bluetooth/BLE Headphones?</h1>

 <br>

 YES it can!
-I'm almost done building, and integrating a Whisperpair exploit to takeover headphones/headsets and listen to their microphone.
-It's based on a google fastpair vulnerability.

-<b>Edit: BLESP v3.1.7b is ready and the feature is live now</b>
+Thanks to the awesome work of https://github.com/zalexdev/wpair-app I was able to build something that works and integrates well into the UI

 <br>
 <h1>And now the fun part...</h1>